 Christ the Protector, located in the southernmost state of Rio Grande do Sul, will stand at 140 feet tall.

-By the end of the year, Rio’s Christ the Redeemer statue will no longer be the tallest statue of Jesus in Brazil.
+Rio’s Christ the Redeemer statue will soon no longer be the tallest statue of Jesus in Brazil.
 A construction effort in the southern town of Encantado will soon complete Christ the Protector, which will exceed its Rio counterpart by 16 feet.

 In Rio, Christ the Redeemer has stood sentinel over Brazil’s second-most populous city for 90 years.
 The 98-foot statue stands atop a 26-foot pedestal, bringing it to an imposing 124 feet tall.
 The new statue won’t exactly dwarf Rio’s, but it will be about a head taller.